 Family Caregiver Support Program

 Enactment of the Older Americans Act Amendments of 2000 established an important new program - The National Family Caregiver Support Program.
 The program was developed by the Administration on Aging (AoA) and the U.S. Department of Health and Human Services (DHHS).
-The program call for all states, working in partnership with Area Agencies on Aging and local community service providers, to have five basic services for family caregivers.
+The program called for all states, working in partnership with Area Agencies on Aging and local community service providers, to have five basic services for family caregivers.

 1. Information about resources that will help family caregivers.